PPadgett/IaC-PowerShell-Pipeline/README.md

 ### Step 4: Verify Repository Access

-Ensure that the `PSAutomationHub` service connection has access to all the repositories specified in the `resources` section of the pipeline YAML.
+Ensure that the `NameGoesHere` service connection has access to all the repositories specified in the `resources` section of the pipeline YAML.

 ### Step 5: Commit and Push Changes